AdamTest24/Case_Studies_L2D/README.md

 ## Getting started!

 ### In your local machine
 Create your conda environment as suggested [here](dependencies/README.md).
-Then you can launch your jupyter notebooks
+Then you can launch your jupyter notebooks.
 ```
-conda activate l2dVE && jupyter notebook --browser=firefox
+mamba activate l2dVE && jupyter notebook --browser=firefox
 ```

 ### In Codespace